aidantwoods/swift-paseto/Documentation/README.md

 provide non-throwing versions of some of these functions as appropriate.

-In addition to these methods, there are various convenience overloads implemented in protocol extensions in terms of these four base methods ( thus any specific implementation will have these available).
+In addition to these methods, there are various convenience overloads implemented in protocol extensions in terms of these four base methods (thus any specific implementation will have these available).

-In particular, as mentioned overloads exist that allow omitting the footer, as well as overloads that will take a `String` in place of `Data`.
+In particular, and for example: overloads exist that allow omission of the footer, as well as overloads that will take a `String` in place of `Data`.
 If a `String` is provided, `UTF-8` encoding will be used to represent the `String` as bytes when transforming to `Data`.

 # The Paseto Message
-The Paseto message is what will be produced by encrypting and signing methods, and is what should be given to decrypting and verifying methods.
+The Paseto message is what will be produced by the encrypting and signing methods, and is what should be given to the decrypting and verification methods.

 In the Swift library, a Paseto message is implemented as `Blob<P: Payload>`, where the generic argument is a type of `Payload`.
+> Before explaining the detail, it helps to see an example of this written out
+> explicitly.
+For example, `Blob<Signed<Version2>>` is a Paseto message which
+> has been signed using version 2 of Paseto's ciphersuite selection.

 The only valid `Payload` types are: `Encrypted<V: Implementation>`, and `Signed<V: Implementation>`, where `V` is an `Implementation` (the protocol is defined above).